SerhiyPro/TimeTracker/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you've got python(at least 3.6) and pip installed.
+Ensure you've got python and pip installed.

 Use pip (package manager) to install all the requirements from requirements files: